 Tanya has nearly twenty five years experience in under-graduate and graduate teaching, including course development and coordination.
 Her tertiary sector experiences have focused on teacher education , Pacific/ Pasifika education and critical curriculum studies.

-In addition to her current research, teaching and service (as detailed in the profile below ), Tanya has contributed, as an international consultant, to national curriculum development and teacher capacity building education projects in Samoa, Tonga, Kyrgyzstan and Nauru.
-She is currently involved in a national secondary education project in Myanmar.
+In addition to her current research, teaching and service (as detailed in the profile below ), Tanya has contributed, as an international consultant, to national curriculum development and teacher capacity building education projects in Samoa, Tonga, Kyrgyzstan, Nauru and most recently, Myanmar.

 Research | Current

 - Socio-historical context and development of Pasifika education (policy, practice, research).
 Ongoing, since 2005.

 Nga Tau Tuangahuru: MPEI Longitudinal Study, funded by Foundation North.
 Pasifika education research advisor.
 The focus of this study is on what success looks like for Maori and Pacific students and their families, and what supports that success.
 Start up in 2017.